beryllium/icelus/README.md

 Installation
 ------------

-If you are using the Phar-based Sculpin utility, you can create or modify a sculpin.json file in your project root and add `"beryllium/icelus"` to the `"requires"` block.
+If you are using the Phar-based Sculpin utility, you can create or modify a sculpin.json file in your project root and add `"beryllium/icelus"` to the `"require"` block.
 Then, run `sculpin install` or `sculpin update` to fetch the required dependencies.

     {
-      "requires": {
+      "require": {
          "beryllium/icelus": "*"
       }
     }